Human Anatomy and Physiology II

 Details

-In this course, you'll cover some more advanced topics that weren't covered in Human Anatomy and Physiology I. You'll start with basic histology—the study of the different tissues in the body.
-From there, you'll move on to a discussion of the different senses.
-You'll also delve into the important topic of cellular metabolism—the chemical reactions that occur in cells.
+In this course, you will cover topics that weren't covered in Human Anatomy and Physiology I. You will start with basic histology, which is the study of the different tissues in the body.
+From there, you will move on to a discussion of the different senses.
+You will also delve into the important topic of cellular metabolism (the chemical reactions that occur in cells), and you will learn the roles water, acids, bases, and salts play in keeping you alive.

-Then you'll turn your focus to the human life span.
-You'll also discover ways to slow down the aging process.
-By the end of this course, you'll have an even greater appreciation of the complexity and wonder of the human body!
+You will then turn your focus to the human lifespan from prenatal life to late adulthood.
+You will also learn ways to stay as healthy as possible as you age.
+By the end of this course, you will have a greater appreciation of the complexity and wonder of the human body!

 Enrollment Options: